 Why It’s a Great Choice: National University offers “unparalleled flexibility” with widespread online learning options for students and no residency requirements.
 NCU offers prospective students online courses ranging from business administration and education to psychology and informatics.

 Other Considerations: While NCU offers a limited number of bachelor’s degree online classes, students wishing to continue their education have the option of completing their graduate degree or even doctoral degree at NCU.
 Northcentral University is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 Why It’s a Great Choice: St. John’s University is a private university, ranked among the top 50 Best Online Programs by the U.S. News & World Report.
 St. John’s also ranked among the Best Online Programs for Veterans in 2015.

 Other Considerations: According to the U.S. News & World Report, the new student one-year retention rate increased by 5% from 2014-2019 and is now at 85%, which is above the national average.
 St. John’s is accredited by the Middle States Commission on Higher Education.
 St. John’s University is a top choice in earning your online degree.

 22. Nova Southeastern University

-Cost: Tuition at NSU is based on a complete academic year and comes in at $26,910 annually.
+Cost: Tuition at NSU is based on a complete academic year, and the average net cost is $26,530.